At Billie Buttons, we value your privacy and stand for a safe and secure Internet:

 We use your information in a number of different ways — what we do depends on the information:

-- to give you access to our portal
+- to give you access to our website and Services

 - to provide technical support and customer care

 - to facilitate access for users on our website(s)

 - to comply with any applicable legal and/or regulatory requirements